Palace of Mafra

 The Palace of Mafra (Palácio de Mafra), also known as the Palace-Convent of Mafra and the Royal Building of Mafra (Real Edifício de Mafra), is a monumental Baroque and Neoclassical palace-monastery located in Mafra, Portugal, some 28 kilometres from Lisbon.
-Construction began in 1717 under King John V of Portugal and was completely concluded in 1755.
+Construction began in 1717 under King John V of Portugal and was completed in 1755.

 The palace was classified as a National Monument in 1910 and was also a finalist in the Seven Wonders of Portugal.
 On 7 July 2019, the Royal Building of Mafra – Palace, Basilica, Convent, Cerco Garden and Hunting Park (Tapada) was inscribed as a UNESCO World Heritage Site.

 History

-The palace, which also served as a Franciscan friary, was built during the reign of King John V (1717–1750), as consequence of a vow the king made in 1711, to build a convent if his wife, Queen Mariana, gave him offspring.
+The palace, which also served as a Franciscan friary, was built during the reign of King John V (1717–1750), as consequence of a vow the king made in 1711, to build a convent if his wife, Maria Anna of Austria, gave him offspring.
 The birth of his first daughter the Infanta Barbara of Portugal, prompted construction of the palace to begin.
 The palace was conveniently located near royal hunting preserves, and was usually a secondary residence for the royal family.

-The construction was funded in large part from the proceeds of the colonies in Brazil, where gold and then diamonds were mined in vast quantities.
+The construction was funded in large part from the proceeds of Colonial Brazil, where gold and then diamonds were mined in vast quantities.

-This vast complex, largely built of Lioz stone, is among the most sumptuous Baroque buildings in Portugal and at 40,000 m2, one of the largest royal palaces.
-Designed by the German architect Johann Friedrich Ludwig (João Frederico Ludovice), the palace was built symmetrically from a central axis, occupied by the basilica, and continues lengthwise through the main façade until two major towers.
+This vast complex, largely built of Lioz stone, is among the most sumptuous Baroque buildings in Portugal and at 40,000 m², one of the largest royal palaces.
+Designed by the German architect João Frederico Ludovice, the palace was built symmetrically from a central axis, occupied by the basilica, and continues lengthwise through the main façade until two major towers.
 The structures of the convent are located behind the main façade.
 The building also includes a major library, with about 30,000 rare books.
 The basilica is decorated with several Italian statues and includes six historical pipe organs and two carillons, composed of 98 bells.